treweathers/Hammack_Proof_Solutions/README.md

 * **Right side:** Choose the chair first ($n$ choices), then choose any subset of the remaining $n-1$ people to be on the committee ($2^{n-1}$ choices).
 * **Left side:** Choose a committee of size $k$ first ($\binom{n}{k}$), then choose one of those $k$ members to be chair.
 Sum over all possible sizes $k$. $\square$

----

-**YOU DID IT!** That is all 40 problems from your list.
-Your GitHub is going to look like a textbook.

-**Would you like me to quiz you with a "mixed" set of problems now to see if you can identify which proof technique (Induction, Contrapositive, Contradiction) to use on the fly?**